betterscientificsoftware/bssw.io/CuratedContent/ComputationalScienceStackExchange.md

-# An introduction to Computational Science Stack Exchange
+# An Introduction to Computational Science Stack Exchange

 Do you work in computational science and need an online forum for asking questions and discusssing scientific computational problems?

 Resource information | Details
 :--- | :---
-Name  | Computational Science Stack Exchange
-Website  | https://scicomp.stackexchange.com/
+Resource name  | Computational Science Stack Exchange Website  | https://scicomp.stackexchange.com/
 Focus | Discussion forum for computational science problems